JustinTimperio/pacback/README.md

 4. [Developer Guide](https://github.com/JustinTimperio/pacback/blob/master/DEVELOPER_GUIDE.md)

 ## Abstract:
 Being at the head of Linux kernel and application development means access to the latest features but also often means dealing with the latest bugs.
 While I don't run into major bugs often, when they happen, they cripple my productivity.
 Reversing individual packages is generally a slow manual process and while some tools exist, none meet my needs.
 In particular, support for downgrading AUR packages is extremely lacking.
-To combat these issues I wrote pacback to automate various downgrade methods available for restoring Arch Linux to previous version states.
+To combat these issues I wrote pacback to automate various downgrade methods for restoring Arch Linux to a previous version state.

 ## Core Features: